• Home

 The first thing you’ll want to do is preheat your oven to 425 and grease a 9×13 in baking pan.

-Place your peaches, lemon juice, 1/4 cup sugar, 1/4 cup brown sugar, cinnamon, nutmeg and vanilla all in your pan and stir well.
+Place your peach slices, lemon juice, 1/4 cup sugar, 1/4 cup brown sugar, cinnamon, nutmeg and vanilla all in your baking pan and stir well.

 Sliced peaches in a pan with sugar and spices on top.